Childbirth Educator Training

 Since most expectant parents plan to give birth in a hospital, most opportunities for childbirth educators involve teaching about hospital birth.
 Therefore, the class focuses primarily on how to teach about hospital birth, although out-of-hospital birth is also addressed.

-NOTE: Completion of two online learning modules is required before the end of the 9-week course.
+NOTE: Completion of online learning modules is required before the end of course.
 Depending on your current knowledge and experience, this will take between 20-40+ hours to complete.
-This time-range estimate includes several hours of prerequisite (prior to the start of class) module review in Canvas and Injoy’s “Understanding Birth” e-class.
+This time-range estimate includes several hours of prerequisite (prior to the start of class) module review in Canvas and InJoy’s “Understanding Birth” e-class.

 Required Texts